farcaster-project/farcaster-core/README.md

   - [x] ECDSA adaptor signatures
   - [x] Cross-group discrete logarithm proof system
   - [ ] Schnorr adaptor signature
-- [x] Messages exchanged between [farcaster nodes](https://github.com/farcaster-project/farcaster-node), e.i. the peer-to-peer messages also called _protocol messages_.
+- [x] Messages exchanged between [farcaster nodes](https://github.com/farcaster-project/farcaster-node), i.e. the peer-to-peer messages also called _protocol messages_.

 ## Documentation

 Check out the documentation of this library on [docs.rs/farcaster_core](https://docs.rs/farcaster_core).
-All possible improvments, to add usage examples and to expand on existing docs would be extremely appreciated.
+All possible improvements, such as adding usage examples and expanding on existing docs would be extremely appreciated.

 ## Core framework

 This library is twofold: providing a flexible framework to add specific blockchain support and implementing these specific blockchain (currently _bitcoin_ and _monero_).
-The framework split in modules at the root of the crate:
+The framework is split in modules at the root of the crate:

 - `blockchain`: generic types and traits for declaring assets/chains and on-chain behavior.
 - `consensus`: encoding and decoding implementation for all types in the crate, used to serialize and deserialize messages exchanged.